Preserving Hodge Vectors of Lattice Polytopes: Hodge-Deligne polynomials and bivariate Ehrhart theory

-We leave the proof to the reader.
-Is is straightforward from the multiplicativity of the $\ell^*$-polynomial \cite[Remark~4.6(5)]{nill_gorenstein_2013} with respect to free joins and the multiplicativity of the toric $g$-polynomial with respect to products of posets.
+\end{prop} This statement can be obtained from the multiplicativity of Hodge-Deligne polynomials with respect to the Cartesian product.
+We give a short proof after \cref{prop: mixed_h_relation}.
+Alternatively, a purely combinatorial proof can be obtained using the multiplicativity of the $\ell^*$-polynomial \cite[Remark~4.6(5)]{nill_gorenstein_2013} with respect to free joins and the multiplicativity of the toric $g$-polynomial with respect to products of posets.

 In particular, we recover the well-known multiplicativity of the $h^*$-polynomial \cite[Lemma~1.3]{henk_lower_2009} as well as that of the $\ell^*$-polynomial.
 As an important case, note that

 \be h^*(\pyr(P);u,v)=h^*(P;u,v) \text{ and } \ell^*(\pyr(P);u,v)=0. \ee